juancho11gm/juancho11gm.github.io/_posts/immutability.md

 ---
 title: 'Immutability in JavaScript'
-excerpt: 'Why should we use immutability when coding.'
+excerpt: 'Why should we use immutability when coding'
 coverImage: '/assets/blog/immutability/cover.jpg'
 orientation: square
 date: '2023-05-01'